nautobot/nautobot/docs/installation/web-server.md

 }
 ```

-Save this configuration to `/etc/nginx/sites-available/netbox`.
 Then, delete `/etc/nginx/sites-enabled/default` and create a symlink in the `sites-enabled` directory to the configuration file you just created.

 ```
 # cd /etc/nginx/sites-enabled/